platformsh/platformsh-docs/docs/src/development/ssh/_index.md

 1. Select a project.
 1. In the **Environment** dropdown, select the environment you want to access.
 1. Click the **SSH** dropdown.
 1. Copy the ssh command for the app you want.
+(Example: `ssh abcdefghi5k-master-7rqtwti--app@ssh.region.url`)
 1. Enter the command into a terminal.

 Note that if you have just added your SSH key, you need to [redeploy your environment](#redeploy-your-environment) before you can access it using SSH keys.

-Either way, you get a response like this:
+Once you've used either method, you get a response like this:

 ```bash
    ___ _      _    __